 Popular archiving services:

 Doxxing attacks can be scary and overwhelming, and having a robust support system is vital.
 If you are struggling to cope with the impact of being doxxed or need additional support for your mental health, check out our list of mental health resources.

 You may also want to consider more general resources, such as the Crisis Text Line, as they are better equip to provide immediate support.
 However, we strongly recommend that you do not disclose your identity as a MAP or ally to anyone at this or similar organizations.

 Document instances of your personal information being distributed and harassment being directed towards you.
-This will enable you to provide evidence of the doxxing even if the content is removed.
+This will enable you to provide evidence of the attack even if the content is removed.

 Be sure to keep any evidence you collect organized so that you can quickly refer to it.
 You may want to consider adding descriptions to the titles of screenshots so you can use your computer's search function to find specific images.

 While doxxing is generally not against the law, the harassment and threats that often accompany it may be illegal in some regions.
 Research relevant legislation in your area and, if possible, speak to a lawyer about your options.
 Keep in mind that a lawsuit may result in your dox receiving additional attention.

 If you have reason to fear for your or others' immediate safety, consider involving law enforcement.
 Remember, it is not illegal to be a MAP or engage in MAP activism, and police will generally investigate credible threats of violence regardless of who is being targeted.

 In many cases, harassment following a dox subsides much faster if the victim does not publicly engage with or react to the abuse.
 Though you should continue taking action to protect yourself in private, avoid drawing public attention to the situation.

 In addition to blocking any accounts that post your personal information or harass you, consider taking your accounts private.
 Some platforms also have a feature where you can temporarily disable your account, if necessary.